SSWConsulting/SSW.Rules.Content/rules/avoid-repetition/rule.md

 created: 2023-02-28T00:28:10.330Z
 guid: 1acd6766-d31f-493f-b6f1-3b0b2ff2dc4e
 ---

-Emojis are a lot easier to consume when a lot of information is present.
+Lists are great to make texts easier to digest.
+Emojis makes it even easier to consume when a lot of information is present.
 But when repeated excessively, they can become a hindrance rather than a help.
 This helps to make it more visually interesting and easier to scan quickly.
 In this way, emojis can enhance the communication experience, rather than detracting from it.

 <!--endintro-->